 You will be asked about your symptoms and medical history.
 An eye exam will be done.
-The doctor will probably be able to make the diagnosis after a visual exam.
+The doctor will probably be able to make the diagnosis after a visual exam using a slit lamp.

 Your bodily fluids and tissues may need to be tested to determine the cause.
 This can be done with: